 This course develops skills in the use of ICD: International Classification of Diseases coding principles.
 The text will assist the student to reference course workbook, and associated manuals, while matching procedures, evaluations, and assessment to numeric codes.
-Additionally, students will be introduced to 'E' and 'V' codes, and their appropriate use.
 Also, coding laws and ethics will be discussed.
 Instructional Goals: The primary goal of this course is to expand the student's coding knowledge, specifically in ICD-10-CM coding challenges.
-Prerequisites: ANA 101
+Prerequisites: ANA101